uncefact/tests-untp/documentation/docs/mock-apps/common/verifiable-credentials.md

 }
 ```

-For a JSON-LD Verifiable Credential with a proof:
+Example: JSON-LD Verifiable Credential with a Proof

 ```json
 {